giampaolo/confix/docs/index.rst

 .. class:: UnrecognizedKeyError

-    Raised on parse if the configuration file defines a key which is not defined by the default configuration class.
+    Raised on parse if the configuration file defines a setting key which is not defined by the default configuration class.
     You're not supposed to catch this but instead fix the configuration file.

-.. class:: RequiredKeyError
+.. class:: RequiredSettingKeyError

-    Raised when the configuration file doesn't specify a key which was required via ``schema(required=True)``.
+    Raised when the configuration file doesn't specify a setting key which was required via ``schema(required=True)``.
     You're not supposed to catch this but instead fix the configuration file.

 .. class:: TypesMismatchError

-    Raised when configuration file overrides a key having a type which is different than the original one defined in the configuration class.
+    Raised when configuration file overrides a setting key having a type which is different than the original one defined in the configuration class.
     You're not supposed to catch this but instead fix the configuration file.